Research and Translations

 - $40 per hour for non-members.

 - A postage/handling fee will be added to all requests, in addition to document and photocopying charges.

 - Fill out the Research Request Form (på dansk klik her).
 Enclose the completed form with any supporting information that may be useful.

-Include a check or money order for a minimum of 2-hours' work, payable to "The Danish Immigrant Museum."
+Include a check or money order for a minimum of 2-hours' work, payable to "Museum of Danish America."